Twin deficits hypothesis: Example

 In the US, the budget deficit is financed about half from foreigners, half domestically.
-Therefore, with an additional $400 billion deficit, the trade deficit would, according to the theory, be increased by some $200 billion.
+When the US imports more goods and services than it exports, the difference is made up by exporting dollars (usually in the form of Treasury securities).

 "Double deficit" in the USA.
 Fiscal balance (black) and current account balance (red).
 Source: ameco.

 An economy is deemed to have a double deficit if it has a current account deficit and a fiscal deficit.
 In effect, the economy is borrowing from foreigners in exchange for foreign-made goods.
 Traditional macroeconomics predicts that persistent double deficits will lead to currency devaluation/depreciation that can be severe and sudden.

 In the case of the United States, the twin deficit graph as a percentage of GDP shows that the budget and current account deficits did move broadly in sync from 1981 until the early 1990s, but since then, they have moved apart.
 Data thus confirm that as a government budget deficit widens, the current account falls, but the relationship is complicated by what happens to investment and private saving.